Premenstrual dysphoric disorder: Signs and symptoms

-Clinicians consider mood symptoms, physical symptoms and impact on the patient's life in making the diagnosis of PMDD.
+Clinicians consider mood symptoms, physical symptoms, and impact on the patient's life in making the diagnosis of PMDD.
 Mood symptoms include emotional lability (rapidly changing emotions, sensitivity to rejection, etc.), irritability and anger that may lead to conflict, anxiety, feeling on edge, hopelessness, difficulty concentrating, appetite changes, sleeping more or less than usual, or feeling out of control.
-The physical symptoms are similar to the symptoms of PMS.
-These include breast tenderness or swelling, joint pain, muscle pain, gaining weight, or feeling bloated.
+The physical symptoms are similar to the symptoms of premenstrual syndrome, such as breast tenderness or swelling, joint pain, muscle pain, weight gain, and bloating.

 Because of the broad variety in clinical presentation, the onset of symptoms only during or around the luteal phase is key for diagnosing someone with PMDD rather than any other mood disorders.
 PMDD follows a predictable, cyclic pattern.
 Symptoms begin in the late luteal phase of the menstrual cycle (after ovulation) and end or are markedly reduced shortly after menstruation begins.
 On average, the symptoms last six days but can start up to two weeks before menses, meaning symptoms can be felt for up to three weeks out of a cycle.
 Severe symptoms can begin and worsen until the onset of menstruation, with many not feeling relief until a few days after menstruation ends.
-The most intense symptoms occurring in the week and days leading up to the first day of menstrual blood flow.
+The most intense symptoms occur in the week and days leading up to the first day of menstrual blood flow.
 The symptoms usually cease shortly after the start of the menstrual period or a few days after it ends.
 Various symptom and severity tracking questionnaires exist to document presence and severity of symptoms throughout consecutive menstrual cycles.

 The International Society for the Study of Premenstrual Disorders (ISPMD) defines two categories of premenstrual disorders: core PMD and variant PMD.

-Core PMD has six characteristics, all mainly focusing on the cyclical nature of PMDD and its typical onset pre-menses tracked over the course of more than two menstrual cycles.
-The four classified Variant PMDs involve more unexpected variables that cause the onset of premenstrual distress; such as, PMD with absent menstruation or premenstrual exacerbation, wherein the symptoms of another preexisting psychological disorder may be heightened as a result of PMDD onset.
+Core PMD has six characteristics, mainly focusing on the cyclical nature of PMDD and its typical onset pre-menses tracked for more than two menstrual cycles.
+The four classified variant PMDs involve more unexpected variables that cause the onset of premenstrual distress, such as PMD with absent menstruation or premenstrual exacerbation, wherein the symptoms of another preexisting psychological disorder may be heightened as a result of PMDD onset.

 Epidemiology

-About 5-8% of women who are of reproductive age experience severe premenstrual syndrome; most of these people also meet criteria for PMDD.
+About 5-8% of women who are of reproductive age experience severe premenstrual syndrome; most of them also meet the criteria for PMDD.

-Among females of reproductive age living in India, the prevalence of PMDD is 8%.